How to mine KASPA with GPU/FPGA/ASIC

 Mining software

-KAS can be mined with quite big number of applications.
-Here are some of them.
+KAS can be mined with a wide range of applications.
+Here are several options.

 Connection to Pool